Granada Eats

 On our second evening, we had dinner at our hotel in the Alhambra, the Parador de Granada.
 We had an amuse bouche of salmorejo.
 Steve had the tasting menu, and I ordered a couple of lighter dishes.
 We both had the bregua de pollo arabé (Arab-style chicken in pastry) and sopa de legumbres harira (Moroccan soup with chickpeas and lentils).

 On our last evening, we walked down to the city center for dinner at Mezze, a trendy eastern Mediterranean restaurant near Granada Cathedral.
 (Mezze also happened to be vegan and gluten-free.)
 We tried a selection of tapas, and they were all delicious: Thai red curry, kofta, tajín, and patatas napolitana.
-Dessert was a chocolate orange tart, accompanied by a glass of vino dulce and candied walnuts.
+Dessert was a chocolate orange tart, accompanied by a glass of Pedro Ximenez vino dulce and sugared walnuts.
 Absolute perfection.

 Previous